copyleftdev/kali/README.md

 Kali achieves the desired RPS by:
 1. **Spawning Multiple Threads**: For each RPS, a separate thread is spawned.
 This ensures that the load is distributed across multiple threads, allowing for high concurrency.
 2. **Controlled Sleep Duration**: Each thread calculates the sleep duration between requests based on the specified RPS value.
 This duration is randomized using a jitter value to simulate more realistic network conditions.
-3. **Precise Timing**: By sleeping for the calculated duration, each thread ensures that requests are sent at the desired rate, accounting for any random jitter introduced.
+3. **Precise Timing**: By sleeping for the calculated duration minus the time taken to perform the request, each thread ensures that requests are sent at the desired rate, accounting for any random jitter introduced.

 ## Project Structure